 Dum Pukht: The Slow Cooking Technique

 Dum Pukht, which translates to “slow cooking” in Urdu, is the hallmark of Birani making in Old Dhaka.
 In this method, the Birani is layered in a thick pot, with the rice and meat taking turns in creating a harmonious blend of flavors.
-The pot is then sealed with dough to keep the steam inside, letting the ingredients cook slowly in their own juices on a low heat.
+You seal the pot with dough to trap the steam, allowing the ingredients to cook slowly in their own juices over low heat.

 The Aroma of Birani: A Feast for the Senses

-As the Birani simmers gently, a tantalizing aroma fills the air, beckoning all who encounter it.
-In Old Dhaka, the fragrance of Birani wafting from street-side vendors is enough to make mouths water and hearts flutter.
+As the biryani cooks slowly, a delicious smell spreads through the air, pulling in everyone nearby.
+In Old Dhaka, the scent of biryani coming from the street vendors is enough to make your mouth water and your heart race.
 It’s a sensory experience that transcends mere sustenance, evoking memories of gatherings with loved ones and celebrations that last long into the night.

 Serving the Birani: A Culinary Celebration